louismrose/correlations/README.md

 ## Usage

-From within the correlations directory, the script is invoked using:
+Following installation, the script is invoked using:

-    ./correlations.sh phrases.txt words.txt
+    ./correlations/correlations.sh phrases.txt words.txt

 This assumes two text files called phrases.txt and words.txt in the correlations directory, and prints the correlations to STDOUT.
 Each line of phrases.txt and words.txt must contain a frequency (number) followed by a phrase / word (string).
 See above for exemplar phrases and words.